 When I've finished, what course can I do next?

 The City Lit sculpture department offers a wide range of exciting courses that will allow you to progress from beginner to advanced and learn a range of techniques.
 After this course you may wish to join a similar course to develop your skills further or try something completely different.
 You could join our wax carving for the foundry course to recreate your wax sculpture in bronze.
 We offer courses in prop making, metal, clay, wax, carving in stone and wood, mould making and casting in Jesmonite, or pewter and much more!
-Alternatively, you may wish to progress onto the year-long City Lit Sculpture course VU841, which helps you to build your own individual sculpture practice and culminates with an exhibition in a London gallery.
+Alternatively, you may wish to progress onto the year-long City Lit Sculpture course VU841, which helps you to build your own individual sculpture practice and culminates with an exhibition.

 We are constantly adding new courses.
 Please ask your tutor for advice or browse the City Lit website for inspiration.
 It is also possible to contact our visual arts team by emailing email@example.com, or calling 020 7492 2700 Monday - Friday 10am - 5pm.